xDarkRitz/Repository0/README.md

 # Repository0
-This is a exercise for Jupyter Notebooks
+This is an exercise for Jupyter Notebooks